 Echeveria lutea Rose

-Echeveria lutea is a beautiful, small, solitary growing, succulent plant up to 8 inches (20 cm) wide, with narrow, up to 6 inch (15 cm) long, reddish-purple leaves that enroll at the margins, forming a deep hollow in the middle of the leaf on the upper surface with the green lower surface facing up, giving the plant a distinct bi-colored look.
+Echeveria lutea is a beautiful small succulent that forms a solitary rosette of narrow, reddish-purple leaves.
+The rosette grows up to 8 inches (20 cm) in diameter.
+Leaves enroll at the margins, forming a deep hollow in the middle of the leaf on the upper surface with the green lower surface facing up, giving the plant a distinct bi-colored look.
 This coloration and rolled leaf are most prominent when water-stressed or when grown in full sun.
-With regular irrigation shade grown plants flatten out a bit and are greener.
-The unbranched flower inflorescence appears during summer and rises well above the foliage on a straight stalk and arches over towards the tip so that the clear yellow flowers point downwards.
+The unbranched flower inflorescence appears during summer.
+It rises well above the foliage on a straight stalk and arches over towards the tip so that the clear yellow flowers point downwards.

 How to Grow and Care